Celebration of Student Writing

 This year's Celebration of Student Writing is scheduled for

-mission of Columbus State University.
-Following the Provost, the Writing Center Director and the Director of the Faculty Center will make several announcements: an introduction of the Faculty Writing Fellows, the winners of the Outstanding Teacher of Writing Award, and the two winners of the First-Year Composition Essay Award.
+Academic Center for Tutoring Director will introduce the Faculty Writing Fellows, the winners of the Outstanding Teacher of Writing Award, and the winners of the First-Year Composition Essay Award.
 While talking to students and exploring the work they've produced, participants at the event can enjoy beverages and light snacks.

 We look forward to seeing you there!